mesosphere/dcos-docs-site/pages/1.12/cli/command-reference/dcos-auth/dcos-auth-login/index.md

 # Description

-The `dcos auth login` command allows you to log in to the current cluster
+The `dcos auth login` command allows you to log in to the current cluster.

 # Usage